 Arctic Winter Games

-- Held every 2 years, the next games will be in Wood Buffalo, Alberta in 2022.
+- Held every 2 years, the next games will be in Wood Buffalo, Alberta from January 29 to February 4, 2023.

 - Includes participants from Northwest Territories, Nunavut, Alaska, Northern Alberta, Russia, Greenland, Norway, Sweden, Finland, and Yukon.